 - Read the listing carefully and ask yourself honestly whether you are ready for all the responsibilities detailed.

-- Feel free to ask the owner anything you need to know to decide whether it’s the right sit for you.
+- Feel free to ask the pet parent anything you need to know to decide whether it’s the right sit for you.

 During these introductory conversations, it’s important to ask for all the information you’ll need for a successful sit.
 Perhaps you want to ask: